 Founded in 1971, The Bronx Museum is a contemporary art museum that collects and exhibits work from artists of African, Asian and Latin American descent, as well as work from artists with a direct connection to the Bronx.
 In an effort to make art accessible to all, the museum began offering free access to all in 2011.

-Zoo lovers, look no further -- The Bronx Zoo should be on your to-do list for New York City.
-It is easy to spend an entire day exploring, with plenty left over to see on a return visit... maybe that's why it's my favorite zoo in New York City -- I am never bored when we visit because there are so many options!
-The flagship institution of the Wildlife Conservation Society that also runs the Central Park Zoo, New York Aquarium, Prospect Park Zoo and Queens Zoo, the Bronx Zoo has 265 acres of habitats and attractions for visitors to enjoy.
+Zoo lovers, look no further.
+The Bronx Zoo should be on your to-do list for New York City.
+It is easy to spend an entire day exploring with plenty left over to see on a return visit, and it may quickly become your favorite zoo in New York City.
+The flagship institution of the Wildlife Conservation Society that also runs the Central Park Zoo, New York Aquarium, Prospect Park Zoo, and Queens Zoo, the Bronx Zoo has 265 acres of habitats and attractions for visitors to enjoy.

 Fifty gardens, a Victorian-style glasshouse and native forest are all waiting for you on the 250 acres that make up the New York Botanical Gardens.
 Founded in 1891, you'll be amazed by the beauty and peacefulness of this destination.

-If you're coming to New York City to see the Yankees play, you're not alone!
+If you're coming to New York City to see the Yankees play, you're not alone.
 It's a very popular option during baseball season, but even if you're visiting when the Yankees aren't playing, there are stadium tours available.
 The "new" Yankee Stadium opened in 2009, and although it's no longer "The House That Ruth Built," you can still enjoy a visit to Babe Ruth Plaza and Monument Park when you go to a game.
-My Tip: It's an easy trip to Yankee Stadium from Manhattan on the subway, but do allow extra time on game days because the trains can be crowded.
+It's an easy trip to Yankee Stadium from Manhattan on the subway, but do allow extra time on game days because the trains can be crowded.